Answered By: Berkeley College Library Last Updated: Dec 07, 2022 Views: 408

 - Ask your instructor if you may use reputable sources from the Internet.

 Look at the company's website.
 But remember that companies may present themselves in a good light (bias).

 - This is also a good place to check and see who the latest executives are.
 Remember, when doing research, always check the dates on the material that you find.
 Even then, the internal workings of a company can change.

 - If you can’t find what you are looking for you can:

-- Search the site, if a search box is provided.
+- Search the website, if a search box is provided.

 - Look for something called a “site map,” which can help you navigate the site.
 It is usually found at the bottom of the company’s homepage.

 - Annual Reports (also known a Form 10K) can be helpful for financials and the name of executives at the time of publication.
 “Foreign private issuers,” as the SEC calls them, use a Form 20F.
 There are other variations as well.